“Why pay our tax debt with our mortgage?”

 - Are there personal loans available to pay tax debt instead of a tax debt mortgage?
 The short answer is yes, the longer answer is that these lenders have limited capacity to pay tax debt ie they can lend only small amount which in that case you could enter under an arrangement with the ATO which will offer a better interest rate.
 Hence there would be no benefit in establishing a personal loan to pay tax debt.

-- Who are the lenders that can lend for a tax debt mortgage?
+- Who are the lenders that can provide the tax debt loan to meet your needs?
 These lenders are not mainstream lenders such as the big 4, however generally they have been around for greater than 15 years.
 Their ASIC licence allows them to lend for tax debt purposes.
 Each lender has very different fees and interest rates for their tax debt mortgages they offer hence an assessment would need to be completed to identify the best and most competitive tax debt lender and tax debt mortgage for your needs.

 - I have a tax debt judgement – can I still obtain finance?
 Yes, we have lenders who can assist even with large judgements.